 If you love River Caves Canyon, and are looking for another walk in canyon nearby, we’d highly recommend checking out the gorgeous Dry Canyon, located off Glow Worm Tunnel Road.

-Getting to the car parking area for River Caves Canyon requires driving for approximately 30km along dirt trails.
-The majority of the drive is potholed in places, but not too bad overall and suitable for any cars (in dry weather).
+Getting to the car parking area for River Caves Canyon requires driving for approximately 26km along dirt trails.
+At time of writing it is suitable for any cars (in dry weather), however, it does have some bumpy sections, small stones and one steepish hill.

 Obviously conditions could change over time, but that’s the state of play at time of writing.